ncatlab/nlab-content/pages/9/5/5/6/26559/content.md

 \begin{remark}
 **(Shortcoming of higher $\mathrm{U}(1)$-charge quantization)**
 \linebreak
 For a long time, these examples \ref{HigherCircleGaugePotentials} used to be the state of the art in understanding flux quantization of higher gauge fields.
-But notice that in all three items the flux-quantization of the duality-partner fields have been ignored.
+But notice that in all three items the flux-quantization of the duality-partner fields (and hence of the [[canonical momenta]]) have been ignored.
 For item (A) this can readily be rectified, since here the partner (electric) field can be flux-quantized in the same way (and later has been, Ex. \ref{FluxQuantizationLawsForOrdinaryElectromagnetism}),  but in items (B) and (C) it is actually impossible to model the dual fields (with flux densities $H_7$ and $G_7$, respectively) as higher $\mathrm{U}(1)$-gauge fields (nor even as generalized higher abelian gauge fields, Ex. \ref{AbelianWhiteheadGeneralizedDiffCohomology}), since their Bianchi identities are non-linear (by Ex. \ref{MotionOfCoupledBRRFields} and Ex. \ref{MotionOfSupergravityCField}, respectively).
 \end{remark}

 More generally: